 In March 2009, we received a final rejection in one of our original patent applications pertaining to certain limited methods of use claims for NK-92 from the USPTO (but the USPTO allowed claims on all of the other proposed claims, including other methods of use).
 We filed a Notice of Appeal to the USPTO Board of Appeals and Interferences and a Decision on Appeal was rendered in the fall of 2013.
 That decision reversed the Examiner's rejection of the claim to certain limited methods of use with NK-92, but affirmed the Examiner's rejection of the remaining patent claims.
 In December 2013, we brought an action in the U.S. District Court for the Eastern District of Virginia to review the decision of the USPTO as we disagreed with the decision as to the certain limited non-allowed claims.
 On September 2, 2015, the U.S. District Court granted the USPTO's motion for summary judgment.
 On September 24, 2015, we filed a notice of appeal to the United States Court of Appeals for the Federal Circuit.
-On February 9, 2017, a three-judge panel of the Federal Circuit heard oral arguments on our appeal and took the matter under submission.
+In September 2015, the USPTO filed a Motion for Expenses seeking \$0.1 million for attorney's fees and granted Director's Motion for Expenses for the USPTO's expert witness fees.
+The USPTO filed a notice of appeal on April 5, 2016.
+In May 2017, the Federal Circuit affirmed the U.S. District Court's summary judgment ruling.
+The formal mandate was issued on June 26, 2017.
+In June 2017, the Federal Circuit reversed the U.S. District Court and remanded the case for the U.S. District Court to enter an award of \$0.1 million in favor of the USPTO.
+On August 31, 2017, a majority of active Federal Circuit judges voted to vacate the June 2017 decision and hear the case en banc sua sponte.
+The USPTO filed its opening brief on November 15, 2017.
+We filed our opening brief on January 16, 2018.
+The USPTO filed its reply brief on January 31, 2018.
+Oral argument was heard on March 8, 2018.